 Anthony R. Sarmiento

-Anthony Sarmiento is the Executive Director of Senior Service America, Inc., a national nonprofit organization providing employment and community service opportunities to older adults.
-Retired from the national AFL-CIO staff, he currently serves on the board of directors of the Maryland Workforce Corporation, the American Youth Policy Forum, and the Poverty and Race Research Action Council.
-He is a WAMU member and graduate of American University.
-A lifelong resident of the Washington area, Anthony resides in Silver Spring, Md.
+Anthony (Tony) Sarmiento is the Executive Director of Senior Service America, Inc., a national nonprofit organization providing employment and community service opportunities to older adults.
+Retired from the national AFL-CIO staff, he currently serves on several boards, including the American Youth Policy Forum, the Poverty and Race Research Action Council, and the Silver Spring Village.
+He is a sustaining member of the WAMU Leadership Circle and a graduate of American University.
+Tony resides in Silver Spring, Maryland.

 Thomas F. Walls